matejmusap/tickets-API/README.md

 To install depedencies run npm i
 Build code with command nopm run build
 Start app with npm run start

-Call endpoint to create tables and create tickets and companies GET /addTablesAndData
+Run queries from SQL files to create tables and add 2 companies and 4 tickets

 Use Swagger or other tool to use endpoints.